Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![Mobile breakpoint with min-height](/assets/Mobile-breakpoint-with-equal-space.jpg)

 For Tablet breakpoint, Main gets landed beside the sidebars.
-Left and right sidebars gets stacked. consequently, Require to update the track listing as two columns and four rows explicitly.
+The Left and right sidebars get stacked. consequently, Require to update the track listing as two columns and four rows explicitly.

-Accordigly, we redefine the layout as below,
+Accordingly, we redefine the layout as below,

 ```css
 .parent {